phoenixframework/phoenix_live_view/guides/client/bindings.md

 The `phx-click-away` event is fired when a click event happens outside of the element.
 This is useful for hiding toggled containers like drop-downs.

-The `phx-capture-click` event is just like `phx-click`, but instead of the click event being dispatched to the closest `phx-click` element as it bubbles up through the DOM, the event is dispatched as it propagates from the top of the DOM tree down to the target element.
-This is useful when wanting to bind click events without receiving bubbled events from child UI elements.
-Since capturing happens before bubbling, this can also be important for preparing or preventing behaviour that will be applied during the bubbling phase.

 ## Focus and Blur Events